-Climbing and Access information for this 11er peak is found on page 270.
-Two route descriptions are set out below for the north ridge.
-The first accesses the ridge from Mahogany Creek and the second, from Rock Creek.
+Climbing and access information for this peak is on Page 270 of the book.
+Two route descriptions are set out below for the North Ridge.
+The first route accesses the ridge from Mahogany Creek; the second route reaches the ridge from Rock Creek.

-This big peak, the 23rd highest in Idaho, is located north-northeast of Mount Borah.
-It is connected to Borah by a tortuous ridge.
-Mountaineer Peak is seldom climbed and not easily approached.
+Mountaineer Peak is a big peak and is the 23rd-highest peak in the State of Idaho.
+It is located NNE of Mount Borah.
+It is connected to Mount Borah by a torturous ridge.
+Mountaineer Peak is seldom climbed and is not easily approached.
 The summit is protected by arduous talus and imposing cliffs.
+USGS Borah Peak

-The USGS topography map does not show the main approach road, FS-318, but it does show up on USFS maps.
-FS-318 is a 4WD road that penetrates deep into the Mahogany Creek drainage and leads nearly to the east ridge of Mahogany Trident.
+The USGS topo map does not show the main approach road (FS-318), but the road shows up on Forest Service maps.
+FS-318 is a 4WD road that penetrates deep into the Mahogany Creek drainage and leads nearly to the East Ridge of Mahogany Trident.

-Access the peak from FS-267, the West Fork Pahsimeroi Road (C)(3.1) on page 293 of Idaho A Climbing Guide.
-FS-267 leads up and over hills and ridges on the north side of Mahogany Creek to 8,700 feet.
-Here, the road becomes extremely steep and eventually dies out around 9,100 feet.
+Access the peak from FS-267/West Fork Pahsimeroi Road [(C)(3.1) on Page 293].
+FS-267 leads up and over hills and ridges on the North Side of Mahogany Creek to 8,700 feet.
+The road becomes extremely steep and eventually dies out around 9,100 feet.
 There are several fair campsites along the road.
 Follow the road to 8,600 feet and park.

-As noted in the book, this route can also be accessed from the west via Rock Creek [(C)(1), page 293].
+This route can also be accessed from the west via Rock Creek [(C)(1) on Page 293].
 I recommend the Mahogany Creek access as outlined above.

-From the parking spot, contour southwest through the forest and pass Point 9012 on its north side.
-Here, you enter a giant meadow that you can follow all the way to the 9,482-foot pass on the peak’s north ridge.
-Once on the ridge, follow the game trail to the 11,715-foot false summit, which is 0.6 miles west of the true summit.
+From the parking spot, contour southwest through the forest and pass Point 9012 on its North Side.
+Enter a giant meadow that you can follow all the way to the 9,482-foot pass on the peak’s North Ridge.
+Once on the ridge, follow a game trail to the 11,715-foot false summit, which is 0.6 miles west of the true summit.
 There are two rock ribs on the connecting ridge.
 These obstacles can be surmounted via easy Class 3 climbing.

-On our return to Mahogany Creek, Pat McGrane and I hiked a route of steep talus and skirted cliffs from the saddle that separates the true summit from the false summit.
-In doing so, we crossed 200 feet of Class 3 and 4 rock to avoid a steep snow gully, which required an ice axe and crampons to descend.
-In hindsight, we should have reversed our approach route rather than chosen this more difficult descent…because our ice axes and crampons were back at camp.
+On our return to Mahogany Creek, Pat McGrane and I descended a route of steep talus.
+We skirted cliffs from the saddle that separates the true summit from the false summit.
+In doing so, we crossed 200 feet of Class 3-4 rock to avoid a steep snow gully, which requires an ice axe and crampons to down-climb.
+In hindsight, we should have reversed our approach route rather than chosen this more difficult descent route since our ice axes and crampons were back at camp.

 North Ridge/Rock Creek Route, Class 3, by Livingston Douglas

 The ups and downs from Point 11715 to the 11828 summit are as follows: Down 110 feet, Up 60 feet, Down 160 feet, Up 330 feet.
-The [unexpected and good] climber’s trail on the south side of Rock Creek made this adventure much easier than it otherwise would have been.
-Please be aware that the climber’s trail spends most of its time in a wonderfully-open pine forest, well above the creek.
+The [unexpected and good] climber’s trail on the South Side of Rock Creek made this adventure much easier than it otherwise would have been.
+Please be aware that the climber’s trail spends most of its time in an open pine forest, well above the creek.